AI & Technology

 • Practical takeaway for the current matter

-According to research by MyCase, 65% of legal professionals who use AI save between 1–5 hours weekly, and document summarization is one of the top time-saving use cases.
+Therefore, According to research by MyCase, 65% of legal professional who use AI save between 1–5 hours weekly, and document summarisation is one of the top time-save use cases.
 At a blended billing rate of $300/hour, saving 3 hours per week means recovering over $40,000 in billable time annually per attorney.

-The ai legal assistant tools doing this best right now are Claude (Anthropic), Clio Duo, and LexisNexis's AI summarization layer in Lexis+ AI.
+Nevertheless, The ai legal assistant tools doing this best right now are Claude (Anthropic), Clio Duo, and LexisNexis's AI summarization layer in Lexis+ AI.
 Worth noting: general-purpose AI can technically summarize cases, but it'll sometimes miss the nuance that actually matters to practicing attorneys.
-Legal-specific training makes a real difference here.
+Nevertheless, Legal-specific training make a real difference here.

-AI translation tools now handle accurate legal communication in 100+ languages — which means firms can serve way more clients without bringing in specialist translators.
+Moreover, AI translation tools now handle accurate legal communicating in 100+ language — which mean firm can serve way more clients without bringing in specialist translators.

-Immigration law.
+In-migration law.
 International commercial transactions.
 Cross-border disputes.
-These practice areas require communicating in multiple languages — and the stakes are too high for a bad translation to slip through.
+Additionally, These practice areas require communicating in multiple languages — and the stakes are too high for a bad translation to slip through.

-AI translation tools trained specifically on legal terminology now handle this with impressive accuracy.
-Unlike general translation apps that might confuse “consideration” (legal concept) with “consideration” (polite thought), legal AI understands context.
+Therefore, AI translation tool trained specifically on legal nomenclature now handle this with impressive accuracy.
+Nonetheless, Unlike general translation apps that might confuse “consideration” (legal concept) with “consideration” (polite thought), legal AI understands context.

 • Client-facing letters translated accurately and quickly